-As shown in figure 1, the wakefield box contains an inner "sandwich" in which the collimators to be tested are installed.
+As shown in figure 3, the wakefield box contains an inner "sandwich" in which the collimators to be tested are installed.
 There are five possible slots through which the beam can move, and four of these are machined to allow installation of collimator jaws.
-The fifth is left free of obstruction to allow other ESA experiments to run without interuption.
-An "X-mover" is used to move the box to change the slot presented to the beam.
+The fifth is left free of obstruction to allow other ESA experiments to run without interruption.
+A coarse actuator, or "X-mover", is used to move the box to change the slot presented to the beam.